 - Enhanced testosterone production through the stimulation of leydig cells

 - And believe it or not, a lot more!

 Why Collagen is so Important for Skin Health

 Collagen is a long-chain amino acid and the most abundant protein in the body.
 It’s responsible for giving skin elasticity, hair its strength, and connective tissue its ability to hold everything in place.
 In fact, the collagen protein makes up 30% of the total protein in the body, and 70% of the protein in the skin!
 (5)

 While collagen is beneficial to the entire body, it's most noticeably beneficial to the skin.
 This is because as a person ages, the epidermic (outer layer of skin) thins and loses elasticity in a process known as elastosis.
 As this happens, a person tends to show more signs of ageing and acquire more wrinkles.

 But don’t fear.
-By restoring normal cellular function, red light stimulates the production of collagen, which is why so many people have reported about the skin rejuvenating benefits of red light therapy!
+By restoring normal cellular function, red light stimulates the production of collagen, which is why so many people have reported about the rejuvenating benefits of red light therapy!

-By helping to restore natural cellular function, there’s a good chance your skin will look and feel rejuvenated after consistent use of red light therapy.
+By helping to restore natural cellular function, there’s a good chance you'll look and feel rejuvenated after consistent use of red light therapy.
 But remember, wavelength and intensity are incredibly imperative.
-Make sure you choose a device that delivers red light with the correct wavelength and an optimal amount of power .
+Make sure you choose a device that delivers red light with the correct wavelength and an optimal amount of power.

 (1) Raven, P. H.; Johnson, G. B.; Mason, K. A.; Losos, J. B.; Singer, S. R. How cells harvest energy.
 2014 In Biology 10th ed.
 AP ed. pp. 122-146.
 New York, NY: McGraw-Hill.